qdvictory/EasyToMore/readme.md

 ===========================
 1. This shell will upload .ipa to [fir.im](http://fir.im) and others can install from it.
 2. This shell only be used for share .ipa to others.
-So you already configured code signing identity right.
+So make sure you already configured code signing identity right.

 ===========================